sergiobd/GStarsOutputParser/README.md

 This toolset was written for [Juliana Dimate's](https://www.linkedin.com/in/jdimate/) hydraulic assessment of the Pamplonita river in Santander, Colombia.

-These are some plots that can be drawn with the GSTARS Output Parser

 ## Reference - Functions

 #### grab_output_data (output_filename, num_stations)